Overview

 - Tenderness or pain in the chest.

-Symptoms that a thoracic aortic aneurysm has ruptured or dissected include:
+Symptoms that a thoracic aortic aneurysm has ruptured or caused a tear called an aortic dissection include:

-- Sharp, sudden pain in the upper back that spreads downward.
+- Sharp, sudden pain in the upper back that spreads down the body.

 - Pain in the chest, jaw, neck or arms.